With Task Board Permissions you're able to control what others can see and edit when you share your Task Boards with others.

 (Details on each permission level can be found in a table below.)

-2. To change the permission level of a member you are inviting to a new Task Board, simply click on 'Permissions'.
+2. To change the permission level of a member you are inviting to a new Task Board, simply click on the drop-down menu next to the user's name.

-4. Select the permission level that you wish to set for your Task Board member and then click Set Permissions button.
+3. Select the permission level that you wish to set for your Task Board member and then click Create button.

-8. To edit advanced permission settings, simply click the drop down box on the right-hand side of the window and select the permission level that you wish to grant.
+7. To edit advanced permission settings, simply click the drop-down box on the right-hand side of the window and select the permission level that you wish to grant.